 At Kabo, we are passionate about helping give you the resources you need to succeed with your new dog.
 That's why we're here to answer all of the questions that you may have about how to potty train your dog.

-Today, you are going to get answers to some of your most burning questions about housebreaking your new pup.
-To begin, you will learn more about how long dogs can hold in their pee.
+Within this article, you are going to get answers to some of your most urgent questions about housebreaking your new pup.

-After that, we will give you the information you need about properly training a dog to urinate outdoors.
-But of course, accidents are inevitable sometimes—which is why we will also equip you with the knowledge you need to get the pee smell out of the carpet.
+We'll give you the information you need about properly training a dog to urinate outdoors.
+But of course, accidents are inevitable sometimes which is why we will also equip you with the knowledge you need to get the pee smell out of the carpet.

-The next thing you will need to learn is properly training a dog to urinate outside your house.
-The first step is to establish a routine for your new addition.
+For this part, you will need to learn how to properly train a dog to urinate outside your house.
+The first step is to establish a routine for your new pup.

 Dogs, specifically puppies, thrive on routine, so you should bring your canine companion outside to use the bathroom every two hours.
 You should also be sure to bring them out to pee right after they wake up, during their playtime and after, and after eating or drinking.